suborbital/docs/website/docs/se2/deployment/cloud-deployment/configure-capabilities.md

 # Configure capabilities

-Compute functions can access a number of capabilities:
+SE2 functions can access a number of capabilities:

 * Logging
 * HTTP requests